yq314/brazejs/README.md

                 }
             }

-        **NOTE: At time of writing, Braze only support nesting 2 levels of content blocks**
+        ⚠️ At time of writing, Braze only support nesting 2 levels of content blocks

 #### TBD